 OK, that may be over-stating it, but to the bemusement of everyone else in the known universe, horsey people are very attached to these items.
-We’re the only group of people who’d ever part with hard cash for trousers made partly of black check, and partly of bright pink lycra.
+We’re the only group of people who’d ever part with hard cash for trousers made partly of black check, and a different coloured seat.
 They may look like a weird relic from the ‘90s rave scene, and give even the pertest of bottoms a strange shape, but they’re standard uniform on any yard.
 Still, all sports have their own fashions, and ours is a lot more flattering than, say, top-to-toe lycra.
 Or sumo wrestling pants.

 2. Horses are great big wusses

 “I’m scared of horses, they’re just so big,” is something we hear a lot from non-horsey types.
 It’s tempting to raise a scathing eyebrow, but try and resist, as they know not of what they speak.
 Yes, horses are big (apart from the small ones, which aren’t).
 They have huge physical strength.
 But big doesn’t necessarily equal brave.
 We know this, but your mum/friend/partner doesn’t.
 Which is why you may notice them giving you funny looks as you coo, ‘Well done, good boy,’ as your horse bananas past a plastic bag in the hedge, eyes rolling.

 3. Talking of which, plastic bags are scary